raiguard/kak-one/README.md

 Includes an additional `One Darker` colorscheme, which is a personalized flavor of `One Dark` with readability improvements and some syntax changes.

-Includes optional faces for colored curly underlines.
-This features requires Kakoune 2021.10.28 or newer.
-This feature may not work on all terminal emulators.

 ## Installation

 With [plug.kak](https://github.com/andreyorst/plug.kak):